-The Investors, which collectively own approximately 70% of our outstanding common stock, are the sole holders of our outstanding long-term debt.
-In addition, as described in more detail under Note (1), we are parties to an Investor Rights Agreement and Registration Rights Agreement with the Investors.
-Transactions between the Company and the Investors are conducted under the provisions of Amended and Restated Credit Agreement, the Investor Rights Agreement and the Registration Rights Agreement, as noted above.
+The Investors, owning approximately 70% of the Company's outstanding common stock, are the sole holders of our outstanding long-term debt.
+In addition, as described in more detail under Note 1, "Business Description and Summary of Significant Accounting Policies," we are party to an Investor Rights Agreement and Registration Rights Agreement with the Investors.
+Transactions between the Company and the Investors are conducted under the provisions of the Second Amended and Restated Credit Agreement, the Prior Credit Agreement, the Investor Rights Agreement, and the Registration Rights Agreement, as noted above.